nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1c.
 PoochPlanner detects wrong format for email.

-   * 1b1.
+   * 1c1.
 PoochPlanner displays the error message.
-   * 1b2.
-User re-enters the correct command with another name.
+   * 1c2.
+User re-enters the correct email format.
-   * Steps 1b1 - 1b2 are repeated until there is no error in input.
+   * Steps 1c1 - 1c2 are repeated until there is no error in input.
    * Use case resumes from step 2.

 * 1d.
 PoochPlanner detect unknown input for employment.

-  * 1b1.
+  * 1d1.
 PoochPlanner displays the error message.
-  * 1b2.
-User re-enters the correct command with another name.
+  * 1d2.
+User re-enters the correct input for employment.
-  * Steps 1b1 - 1b2 are repeated until there is no error in input.
+  * Steps 1d1 - 1d2 are repeated until there is no error in input.
-  * Use case resumes from step 2.

-* 1e.
-PoochPlanner receive wrong command format.

-    * 1b1.
-PoochPlanner displays the error message.
-    * 1b2.
-User re-enters with correct command format.
-    * Steps 1b1 - 1b2 are repeated until the command format is correct.
   * Use case resumes from step 2.

 ---
 **System**: `PoochPlanner`